Thailand hopes to have bullet trains running by 2023

 The government plans to move some 10% of flights from Bangkok to a redesigned U-Tapao in order to ease congestion at Suvarnabhumi and Don Mueang.

-"To do that, they need a transportation link between the airports, and it could be a good opportunity for HSR," says professor Jittichai Rudjanakanoknad of Chulalongkorn University's Department of Civil Engineering.
+"To do that, they need a transportation link between the airports, and it could be a good opportunity for HSR," says Jittichai Rudjanakanoknad of Chulalongkorn University's Department of Civil Engineering.

 A conglomerate led by Thailand's Charoen Pokphand Group (CP), which also includes the China Railway Construction Corp., will cover an investment of 224 billion baht ($7.4 billion) in exchange for real estate concessions and a 50-year license to operate the line.